NashTech-Labs/How-to-create-and-delete-a-ECS-in-AWS-using-boto3/README.md

         aws configure

-2. Now, from the current directory run the following command to create a security group.
+2. Now, from the current directory run the following command to create and delete ECS.

         python3  create_ecs.py
         python3 delelte.py